villads-valur/ek-workshop/README.md

 **Goal:** Understand how the Button and Card components work

-1. Open `components/ui/button.tsx`
+1. Open `components/ui/button.jsx`
    - Study the CVA variant pattern
    - Notice how `cn()` utility merges classes
-   - See how TypeScript types are defined
+   - See how React forwardRef is used

-2. Open `components/ui/card.tsx`
+2. Open `components/ui/card.jsx`
    - Observe the composable component pattern
    - Notice how `forwardRef` is used for ref forwarding
    - See how subcomponents work together